Mortgage Help for Homeowners Facing Financial Hardship

 Over 549,000 homeowners have received help nationwide through the Homeowner Assistance Fund since 2020.
 Financial hardship can happen to anyone, and recognizing the signs early gives you more power to act.

 Missing one or two payments doesn't mean foreclosure is inevitable.
+Contact your lender immediately to discuss options.

 Remember: Lenders want to work with you.
 Foreclosure is expensive for them too, so they're often willing to negotiate payment solutions.